ak8338/meal-prep-service/README.md

 # Meal Prep Service

 This project is a Nuxt3 application that allows users to organize meal plans, add them to a cart, and checkout.
-It integrates a NoSQL database via Prisma to manage user data, meal plans, and orders.
+It integrates a SQLite database via Prisma to manage user data, meal plans, and orders.
 The app features user authentication, customizable meal options, and secure checkout.

 ## Table of Contents